-the Conference of Parties and its subsidiary bodies have generally opted not to include the Protocol when evaluating progress (UNEP/CBD/COP/9/14/Add.1) and a separate plan is under development for the Protocol, to be considered at the fourth meeting of the Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol on Biosafety.
-The two Plans should be consistent with each other and complementary.
+objectives related to the Cartagena Protocol on Biosafety as an integral part of the overall Plan.
+However, the Conference of Parties and its subsidiary bodies have generally opted not to include the Protocol when evaluating progress (UNEP/CBD/COP/9/14/Add.1), and a separate plan is under development for the Protocol, to be considered at the fourth meeting of the Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol on Biosafety.
+The two plans should be consistent with each other and complementary.